University of Canterbury

 Initially thought to be a rare affliction, it finally became apparent that almost all the population had suffered the disease at some time.
 The resultant effects of paralysis and contraction were the subject of heroic orthopaedic treatment, yet the most successful treatment was that devised by an untrained, unqualified ‘bush nurse’ from Australia.

 For many years an epidemic, or a threatened epidemic, could disrupt the day to day functioning of an entire country, yet it was later proved that the public health measures taken were quite ineffective.
-The fear it generated was partly because it was so capricious.
+The fear it generated was partly because it was so unpredictable.
 It seemed to be the healthy and the strong who were struck down.
 As a noted authority wrote in 1940, “An attack of polio may be as inconsequential as measles or more agonising than death.”

 New Zealand was as much affected as Australia, the United States or Scandinavia.
 An official report recalled that “epidemic poliomyelitis was the most terrifying epidemic condition in the country and the professional and public fear was justified as no specific measure of control was known.”
 This study proposes to trace the history of polio in New Zealand – the course of the epidemics, its treatment, and the community’s response.